 - Four 6 ounce Wild Prince William Sound Sockeye Salmon fillets

-- 2 tsp high heat oil ( I use avocado)
+- 2 teaspoon high heat oil ( I use avocado)

 For the Rice Bowls: